Conformal Graph Prediction with Z-Gromov-Wasserstein Distances: Numerical Experiments

 \section{Numerical Experiments}

-To illustrate the general applicability of our approach, we consider both a synthetic graph prediction benchmark.
-The code will be made available.
+To illustrate the general applicability of our approach, we consider both a synthetic graph prediction benchmark and a real-world metabolite retrieval task.
 We refer to Appendix \ref{app:exp} for more details on implementations and extra results.